hugowetterberg/drupal-iphone-blog-post/blog-post.markdown

 iPhone development & Drupal
 =======================================

-Ok, first off we have some prerequisites (except those required by Drupal):
+This is a guide to integrating a iPhone application with Drupal using the services module with the REST server and OAuth authentication.
+First off we have some prerequisites (except those required by Drupal):

 * A Mac, yep, this is about _iPhone_ development, no cruddy windows machines here.
 Feel free to do the drupal bit on any \*nix system though.
   * http://store.apple.com